richardmz/cfg-2/Readme.md

 ```

-## Digest example
+## Digestion example

-Shows how to write digesting code (in the constructor of _Configuration.java_ below) to digest the
+Shows how to write code (see the constructor of _Configuration.java_ below) to digest the
 _fly.dream.cfg.Config_ instance loaded from the _server.cfg_ file below.